Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 }
 ```

-A detailed description of all available config items can be found in [Anyline Config] (#anyline-config)
+A detailed description of all available config items can be found in [Anyline Config] (#anyline-config).

 It is also possible to use xml-attributes instead of the json config file.
 For more detailed information see [XML Configuration] (#configureViaXML)